8 Best Campgrounds & RV Resorts near Las Vegas

 Although Valley of Fire State Park is an hour from Las Vegas, the camping here is outstanding.
-Set around huge red rock formations and dramatic desert scenery, the setting is reminiscent of camping at Joshua Tree National Park in California.
+Set around huge red rock formations, the setting is reminiscent of camping at Joshua Tree National Park in California.
 The hiking trails in this park are some of the most scenic in Nevada.

 The property has 85 first-come, first-served sites, and is open all year to tents and RVs, with a 30-day limit on stays.
 Facilities include flush toilets and showers.